This site is currently in development mode

 Unless published only as an e-book, at least 150 copies of the work must be available for retail in the UK at the date of publication.

-The Organiser, in consultation with the chair of the judges, may reject any revised proof or finished copy that differs substantially or materially from a first submitted proof, and the work concerned will not be considered further.
+The Organiser, in consultation with the judges, may reject any revised proof or finished copy that differs substantially or materially from a first submitted proof, in which case the work concerned will not be considered further.

 (Full details of where to submit are in the NEXT STEPS section towards the end of this document.)

-Each imprint may also provide, by Friday 30 December 2022, a list of up to five further eligible works.
-This should be accompanied by the first chapter of the book plus a justification (in no more than 250 words), for each work, of why it should be considered and why it is not currently available.
+Each imprint may also provide, by Friday 27 January 2023, a list of up to five further eligible works.
+This should be accompanied by the first chapter of the book, plus a justification (in no more than 250 words) for each work, explaining why it should be considered and why it is not currently available.

-The judges may themselves call in as many works as they consider appropriate that have not been submitted or nominated for call in by their publisher.
-If the publisher agrees that the work may be considered, then the publisher must sign an undertaking to comply with all the rules of the awards.
+Following the closing date, the judges may themselves call in as many works as they consider appropriate that have not been submitted or nominated for call in by their publisher.
+If the publisher agrees that the work may be considered, the publisher must then submit the online entry forms, thereby signing the undertaking to comply with all the rules of the awards.
 The work will not be further considered without this signed undertaking.

 If a work is shortlisted, its publisher will:

-have no fewer than 250 print copies available for retail sale in UK within 10 days of the announcement of the shortlist, where the work concerned was published before the announcement of the shortlist and was published only as an e-book, when submitted or called in.
+have no fewer than 150 print copies available for retail sale in the UK within 10 days of the announcement of the shortlist.

-where the work concerned is published after the announcement of the shortlist, then on the publication date have a minimum of 250 print copies available for retail sale in UK and have the work also available for sale as an e-book.
+where the work concerned is published after the announcement of the shortlist, have no fewer than 150 print copies available for retail sale in the UK by the publication date.

-use best endeavours to ensure that, where references to the shortlisting are included on the front or back cover, the awards’ Shortlisted branding will be used, and that this requirement will be brought to the attention of the literary agent and to counterpart(s) elsewhere.
+use best efforts to ensure that, where references to the shortlisting are included on the front or back cover, the awards’ shortlisted branding will be used, and that this requirement will be brought to the attention of the literary agent and to counterpart(s) elsewhere.

 MARKETING AND EXPECTATIONS

-It is a strict condition of entry that publishers agree to make it a priority to ensure that UK-based authors whose works are submitted or called in make themselves available for publicity and events as required and that, if shortlisted, authors will participate in the awards ceremony.
+It is a strict condition of entry that publishers agree to use their best efforts to ensure that UK-based authors whose works are submitted or called in make themselves available for publicity and events as required and that, if shortlisted, authors will participate in such awards ceremony as may be arranged.
 If there is any problem over the author’s availability, the Organiser must be informed immediately.

-The publisher, publicist and agent of a shortlisted author are strongly advised to attend a briefing meeting that is convened by the Organiser shortly after the shortlist is announced.
+The publisher, publicist and agent of a shortlisted author are strongly advised to attend any briefing meeting that may be convened by the Organiser shortly after the shortlist is announced.

-At any time following the announcement of the shortlist, but before the awards ceremony, publishers will be expected to arrange a speaking event for the author (if UK-based) of their shortlisted book, to take place in London, at a place and time likely to attract the largest audience—and, should they wish, anywhere else.
+At any time following the announcement of the shortlist, but before the awards ceremony, publishers should use their best efforts to arrange a speaking event for the author (if UK-based) of their shortlisted book, to take place in London, at a place and time likely to attract the largest audience (and, should they wish, anywhere else) in liaison with the Organiser.

 None of the print copies required as part of the submissions process or as call-ins will be returned to the publishers.

-If a work is shortlisted, its publisher will use best endeavours to ensure that, where references to the work’s having won an Architectural Book Award are included on the front or back cover, the scheme’s Award branding will be used, and that this requirement will be brought to the attention of the literary agent and to counterpart(s) elsewhere.
+If a work is shortlisted, its publisher will use their best efforts to ensure that, where references to the work’s having won an Architectural Book Award are included on the front or back cover, the scheme’s award branding will be used, and that this requirement will be brought to the attention of the literary agent and to counterpart(s) elsewhere.

 Booklaunch reserves the right to revise the Rules, and to publish all such changes and updates here, without wider notification.